Imbedded in the arts

 Michel de Ghelderode, Red Magic Act 1, Act 2, ACT 3 This grotesque play (written in 1931, the year I was born, an equally grotesque event ), was given a Breugelesque performance under the direction of KPFA's legendary director Virginia Maynard.
 (Alas, this was the only chance I had to work with her.)
 The leading role of Hieronymous the Miser was played with extraordinary bravura by an actor only 24 years old, named Michael Lerner [right].
 The next year both he and I came to London, where we briefly courted a beautiful pair of sisters (his went on to a notable acting career).
 After two years at RADA, he went to Hollywood, where he has acted in over 140 films and gained an Academy Award nomination.
 We heard him first on KPFA!

 A sad postscript: Virginia died on January 6, 2010.
-Her obituary appears in the San Francisco Chronicle.
+Her obituary appeared in the San Francisco Chronicle.

 Nightsounds John Leonard, KPFA’s D&L Director in the early 60s, played around with freeform radio in a manner that echoed Henry Jacobs a decade earlier and would later inspire WBAI producers Bob Fass, Steve Post and Larry Josephson.
 I had lots of fun helping occasionally to produce it; this intriguing fragment is all I have left.
 (I'm told that he ordered all the masters to be destroyed.)